Breedoon/MDtoLongPDF/README.md

 ```
 4. Done!
 Find your PDF: [resources/README.pdf](resources/README.pdf)

+If you do not have `qpdf` installed to remove the `PxinceXML` watermark, the output file will still be generated, just with the watermark.

 ### Default Parameters

 The stylesheet used to generate HTML is [resources/pandoc.css](resources/pandoc.css) based on [this stylesheet](https://gist.github.com/killercup/5917178).
-The simplest way to change scale is to modify `html { font-size: 120%; ... }` and `.math {  zoom: 120%; }`.
+The simplest way to change scale is to modify `html { font-size: 120%; ... }`.

-The default PDF margins used are 15mm from each side, and can be changed in [modules.py](modules.py) in the parameters of `HTMLtoPDF` class.
+The default PDF margins used are 15mm from each side, and can be changed in [modules.py](modules.py) in the `HTMLtoPDF` class.

 ## Known Issues

+### Removing PrinceXML Watermark

+A free version of PrinceXML leaves a watermark in the top right corner of the produced PDF.
+While this watermark can easily be removed manually (or by purchasing a PrinceXML license, duh), I thought it would be useful to add the ability to remove it automatically at the end of the process.

+Doing it did not prove easy using as little external tools as possible. `qpdf` (or potentially `pdftk`) would be necessary anyway to (un)compress the PDF to edit the watermark out.
+However, existing fixes (like [this one](http://www.alecjacobson.com/weblog/?p=4455) or [this one](https://stackoverflow.com/questions/49598797/remove-pdf-annotations-via-command-line)) always ended up either not working, damaging the PDF, or producing a PDF without the watermark or any other annotations including all hyperlinks within the document, which was too high of a cost.
+After some inquiry into PDF format, it turned out that the easiest modification to a PDF that would not damage the file should replace some content with the content of identical length (e.g., `/AP 0 41` would need to be `abcdefgh` - any 8 characters) because otherwise XREF gets damaged, and it's not very easy to repair it (`qpdf` and [`Ghostrcript`](https://superuser.com/questions/278562/how-can-i-fix-repair-a-corrupted-pdf-file) did not handle it).
+So, after some experimentation, I found that if the coordinates of the visible box (/Rect) are to ones that don't make sense (like negative ones), the box visible part of the note disappears.
+So, I decided to just change the x-coordinate (which should be the same for all documents of the default width, 210mm) to a negative value.

+This is a not very generalizable solution, as it works only on unix-like systems (which have `sed` command), only with pages of A4 width (210mm), requires an extra command-line tool to set up (qpdf), and even then the watermark just becomes invisible rather than disappears, and can still be found through random clicking.
+But this was good enough to solve my problem and was not worth spending many more hours trying to generalize it.

 ### Wikilinks